DeathChaos25/FE-Three-Houses-PersonData-Editor/README.md

 - Implement the rest of the sections
 - Better portrait loading code (currently loads it based on asset ID and only very few are actually implemented)
 - Multi lang support maybe?
 (Partially done)
+- Add a reset button for current highlighted character